Courses

 Introduction to the central issues, questions, and theories of Western Philosophy.
 Topics covered include logic & critical thinking; religion; knowledge & skepticism; philosophy of mind; freedom and determinism; and ethics.

-PHIL 2010 - Spring 2024
+PHIL 2010 - Summer 2024

 Course Instructor